tingtron/hiring-engineers/blog/blog.md

 ### Server Statistics

-For web Server stats (requests per second, request time, number of errors etc) we considered the following approaches in addition to Node.js built-in functionality
+For web Server stats (requests per second, request time, number of errors, etc.) we considered the following approaches in addition to Node.js built-in functionality:
  - [request](https://github.com/request/request) module
  - [request-stats](https://github.com/watson/request-stats) package
 and chose to go along with `request-stats`, as the most flexible and straight-forward approach in terms of integration (call-back interface) and API (granulated structures for metrics).